-Vampyres starts off with a bang, in every sense of the word as two women are making love in the bedroom of a large mansion (again, yes, all women were bi-sexual on film, in the seventies).
+Vampyres is one of those 80s horror movies that starts off with a bang, in every sense of the word as two women are making love in the bedroom of a large mansion (again, yes, all women were bi-sexual on film, in the seventies).
 Suddenly, an unknown assailant opens fire on them, killing them both.
 See, a bang I tell you.
 This appears to be the origin of the vampire couple, who now haunt the castle and feed on the blood of many a male victim.

 Actually, it is a story really about how five separate lives (and unlives) converge to a very unpleasant end.
 Besides our two living dead beauties, we have Ted (Murray Brown), a passing motorist who falls victim to our lesbian vampire couple and likes it so much, the guy just won’t leave, or die.
 Plus a young couple named John and Harriet (Brian Deacon and Sally Faulkner) who set up camp in the wooded area near the castle so they can relax.
 Harriet is a painter and a little on edge, John wants to fish and really doesn’t care about much else.
 Harriet spies our two cloaked beauties wandering the grounds at night, but John doesn’t really care, he thinks she is overreacting, that’s never good.

 Director Jose Larraz, who would go on to direct “Black Candles“, turns things on its ear in Vampyres.
-It all at once discards the gothic traditions and enforces the esthetics to create a vampire that truly is original in behavior.
+It all at once discards the Gothic traditions and enforces the aesthetics to create a vampire that truly is original in behavior.
 The characters may not be as fleshed out as one would like but he more than makes up for this with mounds of atmosphere and eeriness.
-Harry Waxman’s cinematography lurks through the gothic landscape creating a feeling of uneasiness that is enhanced by composer James Clarke’s score.
-The primary location, the gothic mansion, is in actuality Oakley Court, famous for several Hammer films and as Dr. Frank N Furter’s castle in The Rocky Horror Picture Show (1975).
+Harry Waxman’s cinematography lurks through the Gothic landscape creating a feeling of uneasiness that is enhanced by composer James Clarke’s score.
+The primary location, the Gothic mansion, is in actuality Oakley Court, famous for several Hammer films and Rocky Horror Picture Show Facts as it is Dr. Frank N Furter’s castle in The Rocky Horror Picture Show (1975).

-Vampyres may be the best lesbian vampire film ever made, out doing Hammer’s entire Karnstein Trilogy of films with one blow.
+Vampyres may be the best lesbian vampire film ever made, and one of the best horror movies in the world, out doing Hammer’s entire Karnstein Trilogy of films with one blow.
 Many people feel that there are a lot of plot holes and inconsistencies but watch it again with a different and open mindset, I think you will be surprised.
 Not to say that it doesn’t have its flaws, but the plot is presented secondary to the visual nightmare.
 Like a (un)living painting that penetrates your primal senses.
 Thanks to the VHS box, I never watched the Lost Boys the same way again.
 Every time I reach for it, I put this film on instead.